-If you are not able to find the answer there then please visit our new Topaz Forum online at: www.topazlabs. com/forum or contact us at: www.topazlabs.com/support
+If you are not able to find the answer there then contact our support specialists online at: www.topazlabs.com/support or e-mail customer support at: help@topazlabs.com

 Shortcut Keys

 Topaz DeJPEG uses some shortcut keys to speed up your workflow.
 Many of these keys are similar to those in Photoshop.
 The following keys work at all times.